V-Sekai/many_bone_ik/README.md

 ## Notes

 Transform orientating the kusudama wants the y axis to be point in the oppositing direction of most disallowed.
 Do not allow 360 rotation because of singularity.

-Name it constraint axes.
-(Limiting Axes in Java code.)